Coxsackie in Greene County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Patriots & Patriotism • Settlements & Settlers • War, US Revolutionary.
 A significant historical year for this entry is 1663.

 Location.
 42° 20.706′ N, 73° 50.804′ W. Marker is in Coxsackie, New York, in Greene County.
-Marker can be reached from County Route 42 near Peter Bronck Road, on the left when traveling north.
+It can be reached from County Route 42 near Peter Bronck Road, on the left when traveling north.
 Touch for map .
 Marker is at or near this postal address: 72 County Route 42, Coxsackie NY 12051, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The Coxsackie Resolutions (here, next to this marker); The Bronck Farm (here, next to this marker); In Tribute To (within shouting distance of this marker); The Bronck Burying Ground (within shouting distance of this marker); Bronck Museum (within shouting distance of this marker); Bronck House (within shouting distance of this marker); Thirteen Side Barn (about 600 feet away, measured in a direct line); Reformed Low Dutch Church (approx. 1.8 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: The Coxsackie Resolutions (here, next to this marker); The Bronck Farm (here, next to this marker); In Tribute To (within shouting distance of this marker); The Bronck Burying Ground (within shouting distance of this marker); Bronck Museum (within shouting distance of this marker); Bronck House (within shouting distance of this marker); Thirteen Side Barn (about 600 feet away, measured in a direct line); Reformed Low Dutch Church (approx. 1.8 miles away).
 Touch for a list and map of all markers in Coxsackie.

 Also see . . .